 802.11ax is the next generation of Wi-Fi and became commercially in early 2019 with routers available first.
 Chances are you’ll need to wait for a few years before Wi-Fi 6 reaches the current popularity level of Wi-Fi 5 (802.11ac).

-Find out more in this post about Wi-Fi 6’s speed and range, but there are two important things you should know about it:
+I wrote about Wi-Fi 6 in details in this post, but there are two important things you should know about it:

 OFDMA – More efficiency